 The injured party can file a premises liability lawsuit or make claim against a landlord’s insurance company.
 The claim for damages can include pain and other physical suffering, permanent physical disability and disfigurement, medical bills, emotional distress, and lost earnings.
 You can also make a claim for damage to personal property.
 This includes such as items lost in a fire due to a dangerous electrical.

 Castelblanco Law Group, APLC is a California law firm that focuses on the rights of renters.
 We have more than 20 years of experience representing tenants living in deplorable conditions.
-Our lawyers offer free consultations and there is no fee unless we settle or get a judgment in your favor.
 Contact our office at (213) 893-8881 if you believe you have a pest infestation in your rental property that makes it unlivable.
 Let our knowledge and experience work for you.